hexarc-software/bn.ts/readme.md

 ```

 ## Compatibility
-As this library is fully compatible with `bn.js` you can use in the [same way](https://github.com/indutny/bn.js#instructions).
+As this library is fully compatible with `bn.js` you can use it in [the same way](https://github.com/indutny/bn.js#instructions).

 ## License